stashed/docs/docs/addons/etcd/etcd/index.md

 Here,

-- `.spec.task.name` specifies the name of the Task object that specifies the necessary Functions and their execution order to restore a Etcd database.
+- `.spec.task.name` specifies the name of the Task object that specifies the necessary Functions and their execution order to restore an Etcd database.
 - `.spec.task.params` refers to the names and values of the Params objects specifying necessary parameters and their values for restoring backupdata into an Etcd database cluster.
 - `.spec.repository.name` specifies the Repository object that holds the backend information where our backed up data has been stored.
-- `.spec.target.ref` refers to the respective AppBinding of the `etcd` database.
+- `.spec.target.ref` refers to the respective AppBinding of the `Etcd` database.
 - `.spec.rules` specifies that we are restoring data from the latest backup snapshot of the database.

 Let's create the `RestoreSession` object object we have shown above,